application-stacks/runtime-component-operator/doc/user-guide.md

 This generic Operator is capable of deploying any application image and can be imported into any runtime-specific Operator as library of application capabilities.
 This architecture ensures compatibility and consistency between all runtime Operators, allowing everyone to benefit from the functionality added in this project.

+This documentation refers to the current master branch.
+For documentation and samples of older releases, please check out the [main releases](https://github.com/application-stacks/runtime-component-operator/releases) page and navigate the corresponding tag.

 ## Operator installation

-Use the instructions for one of the releases to install the operator into a Kubernetes cluster.
+Use the instructions for one of the [releases](../deploy/releases) to install the operator into a Kubernetes cluster.

 The Runtime Component Operator can be installed to: